zSayf/Win-Sayver/.github/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report security vulnerabilities by sending an email to **security@winsayver.com**.

 ### What to include in your report

 Please include the following information in your security report: